sandip89ster/api_testing/Readme.md

 ## 3. Webhook validation logic

 - Trigger a POST request with webhook.site with custom header `x-request-time`
-- The method - poll_for_latest_uuid() will poll every 1 secnd for total duration of 10 seconds to check for latest UUID
+- The method - poll_for_latest_uuid() will poll every 1 second for total duration of 10 seconds to check for latest UUID
 - Fetch the response with latest UUID, get response parse content and validate against payload and also ensuring `x-resuest-time` in header is within 2 minutes

 ## 4. Trade-offs & Improvements